About Title IX

 Western's Title IX Coordinator

-Angelo Gomez serves as Interim Executive Director of the Office of Civil Rights and Title IX Compliance, and Western’s Title IX Coordinator.
-Within this role, Angelo has the following functions and strategic priorities:
+The Executive Director of the Office of Civil Rights and Title IX Compliance serves as Western’s Title IX Coordinator.
+Within this role, the Title IX Coordinator has the following functions and strategic priorities:

 Provides advice and oversight on policies, preventive educational programs, resources and services required under Title IX;